There are several good reasons why you should think about having acupuncture before and during your IVF cycle

 - IVF patients may also consider having acupuncture on the day of embryo transfer, particularly if their stress levels are high.
 Continuing this approach in the two week wait is also helpful for these women.

-- It can be useful for women to have acupuncture treatment for 2 to 3 menstrual cycles before their IVF cycle, or before a frozen embryo cycle to improve the uterine lining (you can read more about how this can help implantation here).
+- It may be useful for women to consider acupuncture treatment in the menstrual cycles before their IVF cycle, or before a frozen embryo cycle to improve the uterine lining.

 But if your IVF specialist has told you you have a good chance of success, then you don’t need to think about having acupuncture.
-Unless you are feeling pretty stressed, or you are planning a frozen embryo cycle.
+Unless you are feeling pretty stressed..

 Good luck and may you achieve your dream ……